-4.4.1 Market Salary Allowance
+4.4.1 Market Allowance

 A recruitment or retention allowance may be paid on an annual or ongoing basis to reflect difficulty in recruiting or retaining specific skills and/or experience for any specified position.
-This allowance may be abated by salary increases including incremental progression and promotion.
+This allowance may, but should not necessarily as a matter of course, be abated by salary increases, including incremental progression and promotion.

-4.4.2 Acting Higher Duties Salary Allowance
+4.4.2 Acting Higher Duties Allowance

-(a) An ASM who acts in a higher position will be paid a higher duties allowance at a rate agreed with the employer.
-To qualify for a higher duties allowance the ASM must undertake the responsibilities of the position for at least five consecutive days.
-Approved leave will neither count towards nor interrupt the qualifying period. (b) The ASM acting in a higher position will accrue leave at the higher salary (i.e. their base salary plus the higher duties allowance according to clause 4.4.2(a)).
+- a) An academic staff member who acts in a higher position will be paid a higher duties allowance at a rate agreed with the employer.
+To qualify for a higher duties allowance the academic staff member must undertake the responsibilities of the position for at least five consecutive days.
+Approved leave will neither count towards nor interrupt the qualifying period. - b) The academic staff member acting in a higher position will accrue leave at the higher salary (ie. their base salary plus the higher duties allowance according to clause 6.3.7.

-4.4.3 Special Responsibilities Salary Allowance
+4.4.3 Special Responsibilities Allowance

-- (a) An ASM required by the employer to undertake special responsibilities over and above those normally expected of an ASM (as defined by the employer) will be paid an allowance.
-This allowance will reflect the nature of the responsibilities and must be at a rate of at least \$1,000 per annum and no more than 20% of the ASM's base salary. - (b) The granting of any special responsibilities allowance will be confirmed in writing to the employee.
+- An academic staff member required by the employer to undertake special responsibilities over and above those normally expected of an academic staff member (as defined by the employer) will be paid an allowance.
+This allowance will reflect the nature of the responsibilities and must be at a rate of at least \$1,000 per annum and no more than 20% of the academic staff member's base salary. - b) The granting of any special responsibilities allowance will be confirmed in writing to the employee.
 The confirmation will define the responsibilities and the period for which the allowance will be paid.
 The allowance will be subject to annual review and will be terminated by the employer by giving one month's notice in writing.

-PART 5 WORKLOAD
+PART 5 - WORKLOAD